-VLAN Status: Use the radio button to toggle to Enable.
+VLAN Status: Click the Enable button.
 Next, go to the Add/Edit VLAN tab to add or modify an item on the VLAN List tab.

-VLAN > Port List
+VLAN Port List

 The Port List tab displays the current ports.
 If you want to configure the guest and internal networks on a Virtual LAN (VLAN), the switch and DHCP server you are using must also support VLANs.
 As a prerequisite step, configure a port on the switch for handling VLAN tagged packets as described in the IEEE 802.1Q standard.
 Once you have made the desired settings, click the Save button to let your changes take effect.